viktorherdinai/snowflake-learning/README.md

-# spotify-snowflake
+# snowflake-learning
-Personal training on snowflake/dbt using spotify data
+Personal training on snowflake/dbt using weather data